rlucha/purescript-threejs-archived/README.md

   - Entry point

 ## TODO
-- 01 Make Project a graph and provide a way to traverse it
+- 01 Make Project a graph and provide a way to traverse it (Functor Project?)
 - 02 Make results a record and provide a way to hook propery results -> Needs understading row ypes better
 - 03 Remove all partial unsafe functions -> needs 02
 - 04 Replace 02 with moving calculations inside the scene